RubesWorld/blockchain-developer-bootcamp-final-project/README.md

 2. The Driver scans in to pick-up the garbage load weight
 3. The smart contract is created based on this particular weight stating that the financial transaction will occur if and only if this weight threshold is met
 4. The Driver arrives to the scale house and scans.
 The weight is verified and the smart contract is executed between the account and the waste management company.

+## Considerations
+[] Since the garbage tonnage can vary from day to day and month to month, how / when should a smart contract be created?
+During the initial pick-up of the garbage?
+[] What are the implications on having the payments occur right when the garbage is dropped off?
+[] If one truck driver has multiple accounts it is picking up for, how is that managed?